smit1998/Dungeon-Hero/README.md

 * Moved contribution log to repository

 **Duy**
-* fix up epics 4 and 5 from team feedback yesterday
+* Fix up epics 4 and 5 from team feedback yesterday
 * Move epics 4 and 5 into gitlab

+**Smit**
+* Moved epics 2 and 3 onto gitlab

+**Everyone**
+* Reviewed user stories against the requirements of Milestone 1
+* Made appropriate changes to user stories which do not meet requirements
+* Discussed in a team meeting the requirements for Milestone 2
+* Brainstormed potential classes and design patterns which will be implemented
+* Allocated work to be completed before the next meeting

+##### 10/07/2020

+**Fergus**
+* Outlined the implementation details of loading dungeon goals from JSON
+* Expanded on the details of the MoveableEntity interface
+* Noted the benefit of having a new Coordinate class in the management of entities in the dungeon

 ### Week-07